Unknoob/FairWeather/README.md

 I wanted to implement better error handling, but I ran out of time for the error view.
 I did implement a bunch of different error types and even passed the error back to the view, so all I'm missing is proper HTTP status code parsing and an Error View.

+Since the test was supposed to be completed fast I  didn't bother with using git correctly, this folder is a repository but there's only a couple commits and they do not represent my progress meaningfully.

 Since I used the VIPER architecture all the classes are testable, unfortunately I did not have time to implement tests in the 3 hours I was given.
-I will implement some as example, but when examining the tests, take in consideration that I cheated by using extra time on them.

-Since the test was supposed to be completed fast I  didn't bother with using git correctly, this folder is a repository but there's only a couple commits and they do not represent my progress meaningfully.
+I did end up making some tests as example in a separate branch, if you want to check it switch to the `unit-tests` branch.